-If building an app there is a high chance that you’ll need some way of live communication.
-While browsing the Internet you’ll stumble upon lots of examples with different purposes and approaches.
-The obvious one being apps centred around communication like Messenger or Slack.
-But some are more hidden like support chat in Uber app.
-Many websites include flashy “contact us” widgets that allows them to communicate with their users if they have any questions.
+If you build an app, there is a high chance that you’ll need some way of live communication.
+While browsing the Internet, you’ll stumble upon lots of examples with different purposes and approaches.
+The obvious one is apps centered around communication like Messenger or Slack.
+But some are more hidden, like support chat in the Uber app.
+Many websites include flashy “contact us” widgets that allow them to communicate with their users if they have any questions.

-Once you realize that your app needs a chat too then you have a hard nut to crack - use a solution from the market or go full custom and tailor the communication exactly to your needs.
-There’s no need to point out that no matter which approach you choose you have to accept its cons.
-In order to make a rational choice, you need to take all your requirements under consideration.
+Once you realize that your app needs a chat too, you have a hard nut to crack - use a solution from the market or go full custom and tailor the communication precisely to your needs.
+There’s no need to point out that you have to accept its cons no matter which approach you choose.
+In order to make a rational choice, you need to consider all your requirements.
 For example… Do you need just plain text chat with no fancy formatting?
 Do you need attachments?
 Do you need mentions?
 Reactions?
 Do you need “X is typing”?
 Do you need voice or video?
 Do you need group chats?
 Do you need a custom layout?
 Do you need powerful administration tools?
-Do you need access to chats history?
-And most importantly how much do you want to spend on it?
+Do you need access to chat history?
+And most importantly, how much do you want to spend on it?

 Regarding cost efficiency - if you already have some infrastructure capability, Rocket.Chat offers a free self-hosted plan where you have negligible running cost if you have a throughput that your infrastructure can handle.
 All in all, there are solutions that can render my initial assumptions, that you can’t have everything, invalid.
 Of course, this is no golden hammer - it still has many limitations but with your next project, you might consider using Rocket.Chat.